Cost-sharing standard

 How does it work?

-Calculate social assistance with cost-sharing standard
+Calculate social assistance using the cost-sharing standard

-| Number of persons aged 21 or older in a household | Social assistance standard per person | Total social assistance standard if all persons receive social assistance |
+| Number of people aged 21 or older in a household | Social assistance rate per person | Total social assistance benefit if all individuals receive social assistance |

 |---|---|---|